bjornmeansbear/lectureScripts/ClimateDesigners.md

 ## What does a Climate Designer make

 In broad strokes, that's what Climate Designers *is* -- perhaps now it might be useful to ponder more concretely how design outputs might evolve or change presuming you adopt "climate design" as a mindset?
+Or, what should a climate designer make?

-Let's go back to the beginning -- That book idea that helped connect Eric and Marc and I. It's an example of the kind of work I hope Climate Designers might help concept, make and develop.
-Designers envisioning objects from a possible future; a future where spaceship earth is restored to it's safe operating levels of CO2.
-Having envisioned this future, envisioned design objects from this future, trying to make them real signals a sea change for society and culture at large.
+To loop back (everything is conneted, cycles are everywhere) -- That book idea that helped connect Eric and Marc and I is an example of the kind of work I desire Climate Designers to concept, make, and develop.
+Designers envisioning objects from a possible future (FutureCone?); a future where spaceship earth (Buckmister Fuller?) is restored to it's safe operating range of CO2.
+Having envisioned this future, envisioned design objects from this future, trying to make them real signals a sea change for society and culture at large in the present.
+How might we point our peers and colleagues to desire an alternate future?
+Can we entice with specualtive objects from that future? can we shift what is "possible"?

 While a sequestering book isn't likely to exist anytime soon (it turns out that many chemicals required to air capture carbon are caustic; and they don't necessarily keep the carbon and get rid of the other stuff, so the idea of turning black over time wasn't probably going to happen either!?), even just the idea of an object like it can be useful.
 Bringing an object like that into someone's periphery, one can't help but recognize and acknowledge CO2 in the atmosphere in a new way.
 This book would require the absorption of some amount of CO2 to become legible -- that then becomes a symbol for X quantity of carbon and starts to help one tangiably understand what is otherwise so ephemeral and so big it can be hard to grasp.

 That too was the goal of and idea Bjarke Ingles Group had for Amager Bakke.
-Amager Bakke's smoke stack was that it would be shut by default...
-CO2 and water vapor would be intentionally trapped in the smokestack.
-Upon 1 ton of CO2 being collected in the smokestack, a ring is puffed into the sky. … Again, we're using desing to tangibly communicate something important about climate change -- how can we start fathoming how much CO2 we are releasing? how to visualize what 416ppm vs 350ppm means so its not just invisible, ephemeral, intagible...
+Amager Bakke's smoke stack was that it would be shut by default… CO2 and water vapor would be intentionally trapped in the smokestack.
+Upon 1 ton of CO2 being collected in the smokestack, a ring is puffed into the sky. … Again, we're using desing to tangibly communicate something important about climate change -- how can we start fathoming how much CO2 we are releasing? how to visualize what 416ppm vs 350ppm means so its not just invisible, ephemeral, intagible… This unfortunately wasn't completed either, and lives on merely in an episode of Netflix's Abstract… but! again, what an amazing design idea that gets at how we concretize these intagibles…

 ## Signs signaling Sustainability (NOT greenwashing)

 I like to call objects like these "Signs signaling Sustainability."
-This is the real opportunity for Designers taking climate action -- how can you turn every designed object into a sign to signal sustainability... make tangible, make understandable something important about climate change and bring it directly into your design work.
+This is the real opportunity for Designers taking climate action -- how can you turn every designed object into a sign to signal sustainability… make tangible, make understandable something important about climate change and bring it directly into your design work.
 This is doable no matter the project, no matter the prompt.

 So these two examples I just gave you focus on this "visualizing CO2" aspect.
 But, there are other aspects of sustainability one might also signal.
-Marie's work on solar.lowtechmagazine.com for instance...
-Curry's work on the water line project...
+Marie's work on solar.lowtechmagazine.com for instance… Curry's work on the water line project…

 the designs communicate additional information to you; they signal some large idea or seachange.